JulienLavocat/julienlavocat.github.io/content/posts/aria-online-part-1-introduction.md

 ---
 title: "Aria Online Devblog: Part 1 - Introduction"
 date: 2020-01-01
-draft: false
+draft: true
 ShowShareButtons: true
 ---

-[THIS IS A DRAFT, I ADVISE YOU TO COME BACK LATER, FOLLOW ME ON LIKEDIN TO KNOW WHEN IT'S READY]

 # Introduction

+Over the course of the past few months (the project's first commit was on september 29nth, 2023), I have been hard at work on a "little" side project that I hope to be able to publish one day, an MMORPG.
+Although still in development and lacking a lot of features, I've gained a lot of knowledges that I would like to share and I've enough

-During my research I've noticed that it's hard to come accors resources explaining how an actual MMORPG works.
-When you find an article or a devblog often the content is quite shallow and doesn't go beyond a single server and sparse details about it's deployment or most of the logic is client-sided.
-I believe that if people often says "making and MMO is the hardest thing in gamedev" it's partially due to the lack of in-depth documentation around this topic.
+In my research, I've observed a challenge: finding resources that explain how MMORPGs work in-depth is not easy.
+Articles and devblogs often stay surface-level, focusing on a single server with limited details on deployment or overly emphasizing client-side logic.
+The common belief that "making an MMO is the hardest thing in gamedev" is, in my opinion, partly due to the lack of comprehensive documentation on this topic.
+Through this devblog, my intention is to thoroughly explore this realm, encompassing topics such as CI/CD, network protocols, Kubernetes, and the creation of external tools like a spell editor.
+The objective is to establish a robust foundation for aspiring MMORPG developers in the future.
-With this devblog, I'd like to be able to go deeper into the rabbithole and provide some strong bases for the next person that will want to develop such games.

-## Disclaimer

-I'm not a game developer, I'm a fullstack software developer mainly working with Angular and NestJS but I will bring what I know about software engineering and try to apply as much as I can to the game, mainly around CI/CD and deployment.
-Don't expect to see some crazy graphics or artworks, also you shouldn't expect me to nail the game design on my first try.

 # The Game

-Before going any futher, let's talk a bit about the game and set some expectations about it's scope.
-When I think about the game I imagine something PvP-focused with a very-short / no leveling at all (mostly improving your equipment) and relatively easy to pickup but harder to master and only one server per continent.
-Here is list of some games that inspired me :

-- **PvP / Realm vs Realm**: Guild Wars 2 and PlanetSide 2
-- **Equipment / No classes**: New World and Albion Online

-And here is a little pitch about the game :

-Aria Online is a PvP MMORPG in which you won't be a hero but a mere soldier fighting the war between 3 factions, you will be able to jump into the action as soon as you're online.
-There will be no sharding nor multiple servers (except maybe one per continent as I'm not sure if I would be able to tackle such extreme latency issues), every character will exists in the same world.
+> Aria Online is a PvP MMORPG where you step into the shoes of a soldier engaged in the ongoing war between three factions.
+Action is at your fingertips the moment you log in, with no sharding or multiple servers (except maybe one per continent).
+Every character coexists in the same shared world.

-As I said before, I'm neither a game developer not an artist so you won't see some crazy beatiful arts here but I will try to do my best :D Worst, I'm working on this alone.
+Before delving deeper, let's discuss the game and establish some expectations regarding its scope.

+When conceptualizing the game, I imagine a PvP-centric adventure that minimizes or completely discards traditional leveling mechanics, placing a significant emphasis on enhancing equipment.
+The goal is to create an easily approachable game while providing a more challenging learning curve for those aiming for mastery.
+The current plan is to maintain a single server for the entire world, though this approach may undergo adjustments based on the practicality of resolving severe latency issues—potentially leading to a compromise of one server per continent at the most extreme.

+Here are some of my inspirations for the game:

+- PvP / Realm vs Realm: Guild Wars 2, Foxhole, Dark Age Of Camelot, PlanetSide 2
+- Equipment / No classes: New World and Albion Online

 # What I will cover

-In future chapters, I will try to cover as much as I can everything I did, from the game design to how I choose to deploy my fleet of servers.
-Here are some examples of such topics :
+In the upcoming articles, I plan to extensively cover all the topics I've touched upon, ranging from game design to the deployment of my server fleet.
+Here's a sneak peek into the topics I plan to delve into:

 - Client architecture (Godot)
 - Game server architecture (C#, ECS)